 The student members of the Faculty Board shall represent the interests of the students in Engineering and Applied Science and shall be expected to take an active interest in the business of the Board and in related matters.

-The ex-officio student membership shall include the two EngSoc student representatives to Senate, the President of EngSoc, the Vice-President (Student Affairs) of EngSoc, and the Vice-President (Operations) of EngSoc.
+The ex-officio student membership shall include the two EngSoc student representatives to Senate, the President of EngSoc, the Vice-President (Student Affairs) of EngSoc, the Vice-President (Finance & Administration), and the Vice-President (Operations) of EngSoc.
 This membership is controlled by the Rules of Procedure of the Faculty Board and are the definitive authority on matters respecting student representation on the Board.

-The five (5) elected representatives shall be students in the Faculty of Engineering and Applied Science.
+The four (4) elected representatives shall be students in the Faculty of Engineering and Applied Science.
 These representatives shall be elected annually and serve for a one year term.